cycSergio/Gitlet/gitlet-design.md

 - Actually creating all those directories and files that's need in the .gitlet/.
 - Creating the initial commit by using constructor from the [Commit class](#Commit) and serialize it.

+<font color = LightSkyBlue>**2.
+Method 2**</font> `public static void addCommand(String addFile)` <br>
+In this method:
+- Checking if the addFile exists in CWD. <br>
+ The two cases here: 1. addFile has never existed in CWD.
+2. user wants to stage this file for removal. <br>
+ If there's no addFile in CWD and in HEAD commit's tracking HashMap there's also no<br>
+ addFile as a key in it, then it's case 1, send a message "File does not exist.".
+Else, it's case 2.
+- Handling the removal case. <br>
+  Since in this case, addFile is staged for removal, we don't have to change the blobs/ directory at all.
+All we need to do is to properly modify the Staging Area.
+We first create a removal Index object, and add it to Staging Area (or overwrite the same name one is there is already an addFile in Staging Area).

+- Handle the addition case. <br>
+  This can then be separated into three parts:
+  1. Checking if current commit has a same tracking as addFile by comparing their sha1 value.
+  2. Making a corresponding Blob object into the .gitlet/blobs directory.
+  3. Making an addition Index object into the Staging Area HashMap.
+If the current Staging Area is already having an entry whose key is addFile, then just overwrites it with the new sha1 value as the key's value.

+<font color = LightSkyBlue>**3.
+Method 3**</font> `public static void commitCommand(String message)` <br>
+By default, tracking for new commit is from the current(parent) commit's tracking.<br>
+This method:
+- Correctly merging the default tracking with the Staging Area's indexes to form a correct tracking for this new commit.
+This is done by a helper method `buildIndexes`.
+- Creating a new Commit object with the new made tracking.
+- Clearing the Staging Area after each commit.
+- Moving the HEAD and master pointers

+<font color = LightSkyBlue>**4.
+Method 4**</font> `private static HashMap<String, String> buildIndexes(HashMap<String, String> ParentHM, HashMap<String, String> SA)` <br>
+This method iterates the current indexes(which contains filename as key and content sha1 as value) in Staging Area:
+- if file does not exist in CWD, it means it's the removal case.
+Just remove this entry from the parentHM
+- Else, add or replace this entry into the parentHM
+- return the modified parentHM, this is the new tracking HashMap.

+<font color = LightSkyBlue>**5.
+Method 5**</font> `public static void logCommand()`<br>
+This method has a `while` loop to iterate from the current commit to the initial commit.
+<br>In each iteration, the block inside `while` print out the information about this
+commit, and the update this current to its parent commit.

+<font color = LightSkyBlue>**6.
+Method 6**</font> `public static void checkout(String filename)`
+<br> This is the first usage of the checkout command.
+<br> Get the current commit, and get the corresponding sha1 of [filename] from it.
+<br> Then get the corresponding Blob object and get the content of [filename].
+<br> Overwrite the content to CWD.

+<font color = LightSkyBlue>**7.
+Method 7**</font> `public static void checkout(String commitId, String filename)`
+<br> This method is almost the same as Method6, except that it depends on the specified
+commit.

 ### <span id = "Commit"><font color = DarkSeaGreen>Class 3: Commit</font> </span>
+#### <font color = LightSkyBlue><strong>Constructors</strong></font>

+<font color = LightSkyBlue><strong>1.
+Constructor 1</strong></font> `public Commit()` <br>
+First of all, this is public because I want to new an object of this outside the Commit Class, such as in the Repository file.
+But when I refactor this project, I may want to make this constructor private and provide a public method to new an object out of this.

+This constructor is to create an initial commit, which has an empty tracking HashMap and no parent.

+#### <font color = LightSkyBlue><strong>Methods</strong></font>

 <font color = LightSkyBlue><strong>1.
 Method 1</strong></font>